 Our data show a general tendency towards greater impatience when choice is Immediate.
-Corresponding parameter estimates at the aggregate level and parameter calculations at the individual level reflect these patterns with present bias parameters that are less than one.
 We first examine the robustness of these results to estimation using only within-subject variation from our panel of subjects who participated in Drives 0 and 1, and who changed from Advance to Immediate choice.
 We then examine the validity of a set of structural assumptions required to infer discounting parameters from vaccinator allocation behavior.